A Decades Long Saxophone Journey

 produced frustration because I wasn't progressing as fast as I

-wanted to, I don't think there were any online classes at the time!
+wanted to, I don't think there were any online classes at the

 Fast forward 30 years, yeah that makes me 60.
 Kids are grown